sachinym/Github-Advanced-Security/Module2-SecretScanning.md

 ## Review

 In this lab we have completed the following:
- - Turned on secret scanning for the entire organization.
+ - Turned on secret scanning for the entire organization
  - Turned on push protection and tried pushing a new secret (GitHub token) in a repository
- - Created a custom secret pattern
+ - Created a custom secret pattern and view the results
+ - Understanding the results